Chapter 68, Guilty Of The Deadly Sin

 Yes, you grew up poor but many do and most struggle financially.
 You, however, because of pride considered it an insult.
 It’s why you never shopped with your mother after food stamps, your pride would not let you admit you were shamed by poverty when you were condescending of others.
 You never invited friends home because you were ashamed it would detract from your presumed superiority.
 You shied away from boys, worried they would insult your looks.
 You preyed on Julie, first to enhance your image and then to proclaim your superiority.
 You were pertinacious in avoiding anything which detracted from your inner feeling of pretentiousness.

 Once married you had everything yearned for.
 Still, you crossed a threshold; not for sex but to prove you were worthy of the attention and admiration you deserved, finally recognized as the illustrious entity you are.
 The earrings, dress, shoes slated your thirst of pride.
-You are narcissistic, loved to see your reflection in the mirror when having sex, an affirmation of your desirability, your power over the man.
+You were narcissistic, loved to see your reflection in the mirror when having sex, an affirmation of your desirability, your power over the man.

 You attended a formal event with Edward wearing a pearl necklace and black gown which you loved but confronted with the event's academics you were filled with unease, unease you would fall from his pedestal and be who you were, your pride shattered.